-In these past two or so years; after much experimenting with iPad art, and printing some, I can see this will continue to be, a large part of how I draw and paint.
+In these past two or so years; after much experimenting with iPad art, and printing some, I can see this will continue to play an important part in my art adventures.

 I’ve recorded here some of my research, thoughts and experiences, in the field of digital printing.
 Some of which, I’ve already posted a little about.
 Sharing information about iPad art and digital printing, can only be a good thing; as it seems there’s (though it’s changing) a lot of misconceptions – often negative ones – about both these areas.
 Following are points I look at:

 - Differences between iPad art “original prints” and “reproduction prints”.

 - About giclee/inkjet printing – with links about open and limited print editions.

 - About prints I make at home – updated January 2017